Optimizing Flexible Complex Systems with Coupled and Co-Evolving Subsystems under Operational Uncertainties

-With this setup, we performed the scalability analysis against the number of scenarios for each subsystem.
+We first consider a hypothetical example and perform a scalability analysis against the number of scenarios for each subsystem.
+We use $c^1_A=4, c^2_A=5, c^1_B=1, c^2_B=2, d_{AB}=0.3, d_{BA}=0.1, \alpha=0.9, D^1_A=1, D^1_B=1, D^{2s}_A\sim U(1,2), D^{2s}_B\sim U(1,4)$, where $U(a,b)$ denotes a uniform distribution on an interval $[a,b]$.
 We set the number of scenarios for each Stage 2 demand $D^2_A$ and $D^2_B$ into $S$ scenarios (i.e., $S=S_A=S_B$), discretized with equal increments.
-(Note that defining the scenarios by random sampling from the probability distribution is also possible, like in the SAA method; however, that approach would lead to a high variance in the results when the number of scenarios is small \cite{kleywegt2002sample} and therefore is not reliable for large-scale optimization with limited computational resources.)
-With this definition of scenarios, the fully flexible design would consider all $S_A \cdot S_B$ scenarios.
-The proposed method instead uses the developed local discretization Approaches 1 and 2 to reduce the computational effort.
-Approach 1 directly uses the analytic expression of the sensitivity information.
-Approach 2 uses the SAA result to reduce the number of scenarios locally; one parameter in Approach 2 is the number of scenarios considered in SAA, which is set as 5\% of all scenarios (rounded up to an integer) in our computational experiment.
+(Note that defining the scenarios by random sampling from the probability distribution is also possible; however, that approach would lead to a high variance in the results when the number of scenarios is small \cite{kleywegt2002sample} and therefore is not reliable for large-scale optimization with limited computational resources.)
+With this definition of scenarios, the conventional fully flexible design would consider all $S_A \cdot S_B$ scenarios, whereas the proposed method instead uses the developed local discretization method to reduce the computational effort leveraging the sensitivity information.
 The computational experiment is performed on a Windows 11 Enterprise machine with 12th Gen Intel(R) Core(TM) i7-1265U, 2.7 GHz, 10 cores, 12 logical processors.
-The formulation is converted into a nonlinear programming problem and solved using the \verb|fmincon| function in MATLAB R2022b, where the deterministic (i.e., conservative) solution is used as an initial guess.
-The maximum number of iterations in the \verb|fmincon| function is set as $100 \cdot N_\text{var}$, where $N_\text{var}$ is the number of variables for each optimization problem.
-Note that this computational experiment is tested for a small-scale problem so that we can evaluate its performance by comparing it with the fully flexible solution; the proposed method can be applied to larger-scale problems where the fully flexible case is not computationally feasible.
+The formulation is converted into a nonlinear programming problem and solved using the \verb|fmincon| function in MATLAB R2022b, where the deterministic (i.e., inflexible and conservative) solution is used as an initial guess.
+The maximum number of function evaluations (\verb|MaxFunctionEvaluations|) in the \verb|fmincon| function is set as $200 \cdot N_\text{var}$, where $N_\text{var}$ is the number of variables for each optimization problem.
+The optimization is considered complete when \verb|exitflag| is nonnegative in \verb|fmincon|.
+Note that this test is conducted for a small-scale problem so that we can evaluate its performance by comparing it with the fully flexible solution; the proposed method can be applied to larger-scale problems where the fully flexible case is not computationally feasible.